siavava/portfolio/content/projects/web/blog.v1.md

   - "design"
   - "TypeScript"
   - "Nuxt"
+summary: |-
-summary: "The first iteration of my personal blog and portfolio, built with Nuxt and SCSS, preserved at v1.amittai.studio."
+  The first iteration of my personal blog and portfolio, built with Nuxt and SCSS, preserved at v1.amittai.studio.
 ---

 The first iteration of my personal blog and portfolio, kept online at